 Activity 5 – What do architects do?

-Architects create ideas.
-The ideas they construct are in response to community, culture, ecology, environment, economy, and technology.
+Architects create ideas in response to community, culture, ecology, environment, economy, technology, people, place, and potential!
 Architects build the “second skin of the earth”.
-They design the human network of outdoor spaces, buildings, neighborhoods, districts, and structures where we live, learn, work, play, and relax.
+They connect the human network with outdoor spaces, buildings, neighborhoods, districts, and structures where we live, learn, work, play, and relax.
 Look around you.
 Everything that is not nature is constructed by people.
 It is known as our built environment.
 Since the beginning of human evolution, people have migrated into communities with access to air, water, and food.
 Settlements became villages, then cities, then large urban areas.
-People migrate to cities for opportunities. and for modern services.
-Where will you make architecture?
+Buildings are important edifices that establish the culture of neighborhoods, towns, villages, and cities.
+Today, more than half of the world’s population lives in cities!

 Activity 6 – Do you Want to Be An Architect?